 Presentations on Ovarian Health.
 NOCC has trained speakers across the country to present its "Ovarian Health...
 What every Woman Should Know."
 This brief presentation can be given to groups of any size and can be made at the work place, clubs, health fairs, churches, or other special events.
 For more information or to arrange a presentation, please contact us at 1-888-OVARIAN (1-888-682-7426) or email us at email@example.com.

 Volunteer for your local NOCC Chapter.
-NOCC's mission is to raise awareness and promote education about ovarian cancer.
-The Coalition is committed to improving the survival rate and quality of life for women with ovarian cancer.
+The mission of the NOCC is to save lives by fighting tirelessly to prevent and cure ovarian cancer, and to improve the quality of life for survivors.
 With a national network of more than 60 Chapters, NOCC has established itself as the leading advocate for patients and families struggling with ovarian cancer.
 Committed volunteers work together to advance NOCC's mission through a toll-free helpline, comprehensive website, peer support, professional education, the promotion of research, publications and special projects such as "Break the Silence", a national education program to facilitate greater awareness and dialogue about ovarian cancer.

 NOCC volunteers fuel the ovarian cancer awareness movement in local communities throughout the United States.
 These volunteers understand the specific needs of individual communities and through the establishment of local chapters, promote and expand patient, public, and professional education about ovarian cancer.
 At the local level, NOCC volunteers are trained to offer support to patients, family members and caregivers.
 They organize awareness event, sponsor educational programs and continuing medical education symposia, disseminate literature at healthfairs and address organizations through speaker's bureaus.